sahat/hackathon-starter/README.md

 ### OpenShift

 <img src="http://www.opencloudconf.com/images/openshift_logo.png" width="200">
 **NOTE** *These instructions might be out of date due to changes in OpenShift.
 Heroku is currently a good free alternative.
-If you the new process, please feel free to help us update this page*
+If you know the new process, please feel free to help us update this page*

 - First, install this Ruby gem: `sudo gem install rhc` :gem:
 - Run `rhc login` and enter your OpenShift credentials